 It is done by professional testers.
 Before recovery testing, adequate backup data is kept in secure locations.
 This is done to ensure that the operation can be continued even after a disaster.

-The life cycle of recovery process can be classified into following five steps:
+The life cycle of the recovery process can be classified into the following five steps:

 - Normal operation